 2. Throwing your windows wide open to allow the fresh air in.

-“This can bring the pollen inside your house,” Fajt says.
+“This can bring the pollen inside your house,” Fajt said.

 Use an air conditioner.
-“A lot of them filter out pollen,” Fajt explains.
+“A lot of them filter out pollen,” Fajt explained.

 3. Showering in the morning.

-“It’s better to shower at night before you go to bed so you can avoid bringing pollen into bed with you,” Fajt says.
+“It’s better to shower at night before you go to bed so you can avoid bringing pollen into bed with you,” Fajt noted.

 4. Mowing your lawn if you’re allergic to grass.

-"And if someone else is cutting their lawn don’t go outside, says Fajt.
+"And if someone else is cutting their lawn don’t go outside," said Fajt.

 A sublingual tablet is available for grass allergies.
 It contains low levels of grass pollen and melts under your tongue.
 You have to take it every day and it’s just for grass, whereas shots can cover a wide variety of allergens.

 5. Rubbing your itchy eyes after you’ve been outside.